hima-84/Computer_Vision_Project/README.md

-# Computer_Vision_Project
-## Project Descrebtion:
+# Project Description
-This project aims to leverage deep learning techniques for the classification, detection, and recognition of various marine animals.
-By utilizing state-of-the-art AI models, this project contributes to efforts in fishing, endangered animal protection, tracking, and analysis.
+This project utilizes deep learning techniques for the classification, detection, and recognition of various marine animals.
+By leveraging state-of-the-art AI models, it aims to contribute to initiatives in fishing, endangered animal protection, tracking, and analysis.

-### Project goals:
+## Project Goals
 Image Classification: Identify the marine animal in a given image.
 Object Detection: Localize different instances of the same species within a single image.
-Few-Shot Learning (Siamese Network): Recognize specific instances of a certain sea animal, focusing on whales.
+Few-Shot Learning (Siamese Network): Recognize specific instances of certain sea animals, with a focus on whales.

-### Dataset Description:
+## Dataset Description
-The project dataset can be found also in this Repository.

-The dataset consists of five main classes: fish, jelly, shark, tuna, and whale.
-It is organized into three main folders corresponding to the three tasks: classification, detection, and few-shot learning.
+The dataset for this project is available in this repository.
+It consists of five main classes: fish, jelly, shark, tuna, and whale.
+The dataset is organized into three main folders corresponding to the tasks of classification, detection, and few-shot learning.

-1. Classification Folder
+#### Classification Folder

-Structure:
-Separated into train and val subsets.
-Contains five subfolders, each representing one of the five classes.
+Structure: Divided into train and validation (val) subsets.
+Each subset contains five subfolders, one for each class.
-Each subfolder contains images corresponding to that class.
 Notes:
-The first four folders (fish, jelly, shark, and tuna) contain .txt files with detection annotations.
-These .txt files should be ignored for the classification task.
+The first four folders (fish, jelly, shark, and tuna) include .txt files with detection annotations, which should be ignored for the classification task.
-The classes are unbalanced and include images with lighting variations.
+The classes are imbalanced and include images with lighting variations.
-2. Detection Folder
+#### Detection Folder

-Structure:
-Separated into train and val subsets.
+Structure: Divided into train and val subsets.
 Contains only four classes: fish, jelly, shark, and tuna.
+Annotations:
 Each image has a corresponding annotation file with the same name as the image.
-Annotations:
 Example: The object detection annotations for image “323.jpg” can be found in “323.txt” in the same folder.
-Each .txt file contains 1 or more lines, each corresponding to an object in the image.
-Each line in a .txt file has 6 values: width, height, xmin, ymin, xmax, ymax.
+Each .txt file contains one or more lines, each corresponding to an object in the image, with six values: width, height, xmin, ymin, xmax, ymax.
 Note: The width and height refer to the image dimensions, not the object's.
-3. Few-Shot Learning Folder
+#### Few-Shot Learning Folder

-Structure:
-Separated into train and val subsets.
-Each subset is divided into several subfolders, with each folder named after a whale ID.
+Structure: Divided into train and val subsets, with each subset containing several subfolders named after whale IDs.
 Notes:
 Each whale ID has approximately 7-12 instances.
 There are 50 whale IDs in the train set and 17 whale IDs in the val set.
 Whales in the val set are different from those in the train set.

-### Additional Bonus (Done)
+### Additional Bonus (Completed)
-Apply image segmentation on the whale class to separate the whale tail from the background.
+Applied image segmentation on the whale class to separate the whale tail from the background.
-Measure the length of the whale tail using image processing algorithms.
+Measured the length of the whale tail using image processing algorithms.